ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_backingup.md

 As part of the solution, you can optionally deploy the {{site.data.keyword.IBM}} Spectrum Protect&trade; Plus or Veeam add-on services.
 Veeam and IBM Spectrum Protect Plus can help satisfy the requirement to back up your management components.

 These add-on services are deployed together with {{site.data.keyword.cloud_notm}} Endurance storage.
 The services help you back up your workloads and the management components.
 The [IBM Spectrum Protect Plus architecture overview](https://www.ibm.com/cloud/architecture/architectures/virtualization_backup_spplus){:external} and [Veeam architecture overview](https://www.ibm.com/cloud/architecture/architectures/virtualization_backup_veeam){:external} provide helpful guidance on planning and sizing your deployment.
-You can also request [managed services](/docs/vmwaresolutions?topic=vmwaresolutions-managing_veeam_services) for your Veeam deployment.

 Different solution components require different strategies for backup.
 Some components are protected by using image-level backup, and other components are protected by using file-based backup for their configuration and data.